mulesoft/api-console/docs/cors.md

 # CORS

+## API Console Chrome extension

 There's no easy way to deal with CORS.
 In the API Console ecosystem there is an extension for Chrome (and soon will be for Firefox) which will proxy the request without CORS limitations.
-The user (when using selected browsers) will see the install extension banner in the request editor.
+The user (when using supported browser) will see the install extension banner in the request editor.
 After installing the extension all traffic from the console will be redirected to the extension to perform the request (without CORS limitations) and to get the response.

+#### TL;DR: Extension technical background

 The console listens for the `api-console-extension-installed` event that is fired by the extension.
 Once initialized the console will send an event to the extension when the user make the HTTP request.
 The element responsible for the communication with the extension is [api-console-ext-comm](https://elements.advancedrestclient.com/elements/api-console-ext-comm).

 Other ways to deal with CORS are coming soon.
-File an issue report in the repo if you can help with this issue.
+File an issue report in this repository if you can help with this issue.

-# Using proxy server
+## Proxy server

 One of the ways to deal with CORS is to tell the API console to pass the request through a proxy.
-For this you can use `proxy` attribute.
+For this you can use `proxy` attribute of the element.
 Once set then every request made by the console will be passed through the proxy.

 When using proxy, the request URL will be altered before sending it to a transport library (possibly the XHR call) by prefixing the URL with proxy value.